coltonbooth/CoreChainDB/docs/root/source/installation/node-setup/deploy-a-machine.md

 * Any protocol on port 26656 (Tendermint P2P)

-If you don't care about HTTPS, then forget about port 443, and replace port 80 with port 9984 (the default BigchainDB HTTP port).
+If you don't care about HTTPS, then forget about port 443, and replace port 80 with port 9984 (the default corechaindb HTTP port).

 ## Update Your System